 A Guide To Common Pests In Santa Clarita, California

 When you see a bug skitter out of sight from your kitchen cabinet, you will want to know what it is and if there are more hidden away.
 That’s where our pest library comes in handy!
-This resource gives you valuable information about the most common pests in Santa Clarita Valley, where you’re likely to find them, and what to do about them.
+This resource gives you valuable information about pest identification and prevention in Santa Clarita, where you’re likely to find them, and what to do about them.

 Ants are common household pests that every homeowner is likely to have a problem with sooner or later.
 Ants often find their way inside while searching for food to feed their colony.
 These omnivores feed on a wide variety of foods including meats, sweets, and carbohydrates.
 Ants are social insects, working together in massive coalitions.
 Their social behavior allows them to be one of the most successful groups of insects on the planet.
 Ants have three distinct body regions, six legs, and a pair of antennae; reproductive members have wings.
 Their specific species will determine their exact size and color but most ants are black, brown, red, or yellow.

 One of the most common species of ants that will invade properties in our area is the Argentine ant.
 Argentine ants, like most ants, are nuisance pests and do not pose serious threats to people or property.
 However, Argentine ants and any other species contaminate food, invade in large numbers, and spread bacteria.
 Some species of ants may bite, sting, or cause structural damage.
 Ants invade homes and businesses through small exterior openings.
 Once inside, they create satellite nests that are near their new food source.
 The large size of their colonies and multiple nesting sites make ants formidable pests.